diamkil/socials/README.md

 ## How to add users

-Users are stored in the folder "people".
+Users are stored in the folder `/people`.
 There is a `.json` file to serve as an example.
 The one named `default.json` will be binded to the root directory.
 The other ones will be the url directory (example if it's named `felix.json` then url will be https://example.com/felix)

 Supported socials (for now) are:
 - Apple Music (appleMusic) music